open-policy-agent/gatekeeper/website/versioned_docs/version-v3.7.x/customize-startup.md

 ## Disable certificate generation and rotation for Gatekeeper's webhook

-By default, Gatekeepr uses [`open-policy-agent/cert-controller`](https://github.com/open-policy-agent/cert-controller) to handle the webhook's certificate rotation and generation by.
+By default, Gatekeeper uses [`open-policy-agent/cert-controller`](https://github.com/open-policy-agent/cert-controller) to handle the webhook's certificate rotation and generation by.
 If you want to use a third-party solution, you may disable the cert-controller feature using `--disable-cert-rotation`.

 ## [Alpha] Emit admission and audit events